holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_digital_representation/08_binary_crossword/lesson_plan.md

 ## Lesson:

-In this class, students are basically reviewing hex representation in computers.
+In this class, students are introduced to one final "digital representation"
-Students do (a part of) a binary crossword puzzle.
+concept: RGB.
+Then, they are basically reviewing all of the ways that data can be represented in computers.
+Students do (a part of) a digital representation crossword puzzle.
 The point of the puzzle is that numbers require context in order to be properly understood.

 ### Setup

 - RGB lattice for demo purposes
 - Candy for students who got highest scores in "the flippy bit game"
-- `bits_and_binary_review.pdf` printed out
+- `digital_representation_crossword` printed out
+    - Printed on two sheets and stapled

 ### Actual Lesson